Understanding ICO Files

 - Windows XP (2001): Improved 32-bit support with alpha channels for smoother transparency.

-- Windows Vista (2006): Added full 256x256 pixel support and PNG compression inside ICO files to reduce size without losing quality.
+- Windows Vista (2006): Added full 256x256 pixel support and PNG compression within ICO files to reduce size without losing quality.

-Today, ICO is still widely used in Windows 11 and later, even though modern formats like PNG and SVG are popular on the web.
-Its longevity comes from backward compatibility, so older software and icons continue to work properly.
+Today, ICO remains standard in Windows 11 and later, even as modern formats like PNG and SVG are widely used on the web.
+Its longevity comes from backward compatibility, so older software and icons still work.

 Technical Specifications and Features

-ICO files have a simple structure that makes them both flexible and easy to work with.
+ICO files have a simple structure that makes them both versatile and easy to use.

 Here is a breakdown: